ELD Program for English Learners

 The Redondo Beach Unified School District is committed to ensuring that all students receive the education and supports necessary to be successful and achieve the language and academic goals set forth by the California Department of Education:

-To accomplish these goals, RBUSD offers its English learners specific programs in support of their English language development (ELD) including a Sheltered English Immersion (SEI) and a Dual Immersion (DI) programs.
-For additional information regarding the ways in which the District and schools support our English learners, please contact the office of Educational Services at (310)370-1223 or your child’s school.
+To accomplish these goals, RBUSD offers its English learners specific programs in support of their English language development (ELD) including Sheltered English Immersion (SEI) and a Dual Immersion (DI) programs.
+For additional information regarding the ways in which the District and schools support our English learners, please contact the office of Educational Services at (310) 370-1223 or your child’s school.

 Each California public school district, grades kindergarten through 12, with 51 or more English learners must form a District-level English Learner Advisory Committee (DELAC) or subcommittee of an existing district-wide advisory committee.